Mountain Goat Hunting Alaska

 - Bowhunters are welcome!
 Our clients taken multiple Pope and Young mountain goats on these Alaska hunts in the Prince William Sound area.

-- Spots are limited, so contact us quickly if you’re interested in a hunt.
+Spots are limited, so contact us quickly if you’re interested in a hunt.

 This is set up to be an “easy” mountain goat hunt, but does have the potential to be a fairly physical hunt, depending on the situation.

 As long as you’re in decent shape, you can do this mountain goat hunt!

-Our vessel based mountain goat hunt out of Valdez, Alaska are highly sought after, and take you to some of the most incredible landscapes in the world.
+It’s an amazing hunt that will take you to some of the most incredible landscapes in the world.

 It is rough, rugged, absolutely beautiful terrain, so we recommend you come in good shape.
 A 3,500′ + vertical climb is required in some situations, so physical fitness and leg / knee strength are requirements for success.
-Most of our clients harvest with only one day at higher elevations, but come prepared for hunting hard.
+Most of our clients harvest with only one day at higher elevations.

-Availability for this hunt is very limited.
-Get ahold of us to start planning.
+Availability for this hunt is VERY limited.

 - Trophy goats with amazing hides are the goal.

 As this hunt is a draw hunt it is important to contact us before you put in for the draw.
-Applications are due in December, so don’t wait!